 Must take before they come back from expulsion We had 17 violations 3 alcohol wise 3 parent wise

 Across the board, alcohol, heroin and marijuana – first year we had (candy laced meth) marijuana laced with methamphetamines.
 2 kids went in an ambulance…kids are eating it – they tracked it to some adults went back into classroom – the candy was in the school for 2 weeks.
 There was pressure to try to get kids to take it.
 We talked about sharing problems like that with us in the Task Force.
-Class Action– Chris Herington had a 10th & 11th grade assembly which will be featured next Thursday PBS at 8:00 pm – During Town Hall meeting we met with 9-12 forum for parents communities – use Corker house every 7th and 8th grader gets to see them.
+Class Action– Chris Herington had a 10th & 11th grade assembly which will be featured next Thursday PBS at 8:00 pm – During Town Hall meeting we met with 9-12 forum for parents communities – use Corkery house every 7th and 8th grader gets to see them.
 They came back and did small groups at the High School.

 Betsy asked if they are using the Recovery High School at all.
 The answer is #1 barrier is transportation.